byronrwth/Udacity-SelfDrivingCar-ND-Term1/ComputerVision/CarND-Adavanced-Lane-P4/README.md

 how to improve: here I only use y=720 which is the maximum value in image to calculate radius.
 Considering lanes are continuous, I think I can choose more y values for calculations and then choose a smooth value.

 4, from my generated output video, most time both lanes detected are matching the real lines, however under tree shadowing area, when daylight is suddenly dark, I can see my detect lanes can suddenly jump into wired shapes.
 My detection system should be more robust under sudden daylight changes !

+solution 1): use Markov assumption, to average previous frame and current frame, in case frame changes too much solution 2): use S color + V color to better detect lanes